-Insert the MoonCup into your vaginal canal, as close to the vaginal canal opening as is comfortable.
+Insert the MoonCup into your vagina.
 There should be space between your cervix and the MoonCup.
 If any of the stem is sticking out, you may have to trim it (start small!)

 The first thing you need to do is break the seal.
 Grasp the base of the MoonCup, if you can reach it.
-If you can’t, push down with your vaginal canal muscles.
+If you can’t, push down with your muscles.
 Or, grasp the stem and pull.
-Then gently squeeze the cup, or insert a finger between the MoonCup and your vaginal canal.
+Then gently squeeze the cup, or insert a finger between the MoonCup and your walls.
 This will break the seal.
 Pull it out!